Boy Deul

-Boy Darryl Deul (born 30 August 1987) is a Dutch professional footballer of Curaçaoan heritage.
+Boy Darryl Deul (born 30 August 1987) is a Dutch professional footballer.

 Club career

 He has previously played for Bayern Munich II, FC Volendam, Willem II and SC Veendam.
 In 2014, he joined FC Emmen.

 He moved abroad to play for Ukrainian side Stal Kamianske in summer 2016.
 However, he did not receive five months salary because the club eventually went bankrupt.

 In 2017, he moved to Cypriot club Pafos.
 On 16 August 2018, he left the Cypriot club and signed a contract for one season with Eerste Divisie club FC Volendam, returning to the club where he made his professional football debut.